AideenM12/Childs-Play-English-MS2/TESTING.md

     No issues were detected in any of these browsers at the time of submission.

-    The below image is an example result of lighthouse testing performed on the index page for mobile with every other test achieving similar results.
+    The below image is an example result of lighthouse testing performed on the index page for desktop with every other test achieving similar results.
 The lighthouse tool found in Google Dev Tools was used repeatedly throughout the building of the project and was essential in discovering and resolving the issues described below.
 A lighthouse test was performed on both mobile and desktop for each individual page on the site with links to the full reports of each of these tests found below.
 The lighthouse tool tested each of the following criteria: performance, accessibility, best practices and SEO of each individual page in both mobile and desktop.
-Each test resulted in a score of 70 or above for each of the aforementioned criteria.
+Each test resulted in a score of 90 or above for desktop criteria and 70 or above for mobile criteria.

     <img src="documentation/doc-images/lighthouseMS2.jpg" width="600" height="250">